Badsworth/pfml_scripts/docs/contributing.md

 A particular source of danger when merging a PR is the risk that the merge will introduce conflicts to the PFML API's database schema.
-This scenario is not uncommon, especially for branches that introduce new database migrations and that have not yet been updated with the latest changes to master.
+This scenario is not uncommon, especially for branches that introduce new database migrations and that have not yet been updated with the latest changes to main.
 The API's test suite cannot detect these conflicts, so they have historically been discovered only after PR merge, when deployment of the API begins to fail.

 To mitigate this risk, any engineer who introduces new database migrations to the API should pay special attention to the "Pre-Merge Conflict Check", an automated check that should appear on any pull request that makes changes to `api/massgov/pfml/db/migrations/versions`.
-This special 'pseudo-check' will diff your branch against master, and fail if it detects that your branch is missing any database migrations that are already present on master.
+This special 'pseudo-check' will diff your branch against main, and fail if it detects that your branch is missing any database migrations that are already present on main.

-To mitigate the risk that updates to master will, occasionally, introduce new database conflicts to unmerged branches, this pseudo-check will automatically re-run itself whenever a new database migration is pushed to master, and additionally whenever new commits are pushed to your PR's feature branch.
+To mitigate the risk that updates to main will, occasionally, introduce new database conflicts to unmerged branches, this pseudo-check will automatically re-run itself whenever a new database migration is pushed to main, and additionally whenever new commits are pushed to your PR's feature branch.

 For these reasons, please make sure you check the status of any database conflicts before merging an approved PR.
-To avoid these conflicts, any PR that alters the database _must_ be updated with the latest changes to master before being merged.
+To avoid these conflicts, any PR that alters the database _must_ be updated with the latest changes to main before being merged.